slopezpereyra/khwarizmi/README.md

 ## Brief intro

-Did you ever think you'd be able to have this linear equation,
+This library works in a similar way an interpreter does.
+Its singularity is that what it interprets is a special kind of language: **algebra**.

+It allows you to work with equations, like this one,

     y = 2025.34x - 724

-and get its solution when y equals 5 on Python with a single function?
-Now you can.
-In just two lines.
+and get their solutions, their linear properties, attributes and more.
+For example, the solution of this equation when y y equals 5 can be obtained.
+In just two lines <3 .

     >>>equation = SlopeIntercept('y = 2025.34x - 724')
     >>>equation.solve_for('y', 5)